 Many of Beaufort Securities £700m+ assets under management were frozen, and FCA declared the firm insolvent resulting in the company going into administration.

 Of course, this resulted in many complaints about and relating to Beaufort Securities.

-If you dealt with Beaufort regarding your pensions, investments or a DFM portfolio, you may be able to make a claim on a No Win – No Fee* basis.Get started now
+If you dealt with Beaufort regarding your pensions, investments or a DFM portfolio, you may be able to make a claim.Get started now